Missoula, MT to Ogden, UT Movers (NEW 2026 Costs)

 - Ogden's population is about 12% greater than Missoula.

-- Ogden's public transportation has a score of 6 out of 10 versus Missoula's lower score of 5.
+- Ogden's public transportation score of 6 out of 10 is higher than Missoula's score of 5.

-- Ogden has a bike-friendliness score 44 out of 100, which means it isn't as accessible to and safe for cyclists as Missoula, which has a score of 60 out of 100.
+- Ogden has a bike-friendliness score of 44 out of 100, which means it isn't as accessible or safe for cyclists as Missoula, which has a score of 60.

 - Ogden's crime rate is higher than Missoula with a score of 46.94 compared to Missoula's 33.27.
 This means that Ogden neighborhoods are safer than 46.94% of all U.S. neighborhoods, and Missoula neighborhoods are safer than 33.27%.